-The Industrial consumer group has a High Voltage connection greater than 1500kVA capacity, on a non-private dwelling used for business activity.
+The Industrial consumer group has consumers with a High Voltage connection greater than 1500kVA capacity, on a non-private dwelling used for business activity.
 Applicable tariffs for these connections are determined on a locational basis which is in one of three service areas, CBD, Urban and Rural.
-The service areas are outlined in section 2.9 of "Electricity Network Pricing Schedule, Module 15"
+The service areas are outlined in Figure 2.
+To meet this level of capacity considerable and often dedicated investment in network assets is required.